 Here are the rules and regulations to follow set by the California Governor, which apply in Los Angeles as well as in other cities in the state of California.
 Please visit the official website of the California Governor here to see if any changes have been made.

-- Maintain a safe social distance of 6-feet when outside of your home
+- Maintain a safe social distance when outside of your home;

 Every citizen must comply with the above-stated measures.
 Relevant authorities are given the right to enforce them through fines and by dispersing gatherings.

 Is it safe to travel?

 Lonely Planet on travel spike

 The news of COVID-19 vaccine success is causing a spike in travel searches